-- Requests arriving at each node follow the Poisson arrival with mean P. - The service time of a lightpath has an exponential distribution with mean 1/μ. - The number of multiplexed channels on each optical fiber is W + 1.
+- Requests arriving at each node follow the Poisson arrival with mean P. And the arrival rate to each node pair is even - The service time of a lightpath has an exponential distribution with mean 1/μ. - The number of multiplexed channels on each optical fiber is W+1.
 One channel is used as a control channel on which the nodes exchanges control signals and link state information.
 Other W channels are used for lightpath establishment. - The link state information is updated at T intervals.